VIN1902/learning-js/01-fundamentals/12-this-keyword.md

 - 'this' refers to the context of something. meaning changes with context.
 - The value of 'this' is determined at call time by the function’s "base object" (the thing before the dot when the function is invoked).

+## Working of 'this'
+- Does 2 thing in order:
+1. When you write 'this' before a variable, it shifts engine to work as property-lookup on an object (stored in heap), instead of scope-lookup for that variable up the chain (stored in callstack within EC).
+2. Now when it tries to lookup property of an object, it first needs an object assigned to it.
+That object varies from case-to-case as what it will be.

 ## Example
 - _Without 'this', the engine performs identifier lookup (scope lookup) through the function’s lexical environment chain (FEC → outer → GEC), which are referenced by execution contexts on the call stack.
 But When 'this' is used, the engine performs a property lookup on the object bound to 'this', which resides in the heap._
 ```js